LinghaoChan/HumanMAC/README.md

 @article{chen2023humanmac,
-	title={HumanMAC: Masked Motion Completion for Human Motion Prediction}, author={Chen, Ling-Hao and Zhang, Jiawei and Li, Yewen and Pang, Yiren and Xia, Xiaobo and Liu, Tongliang}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2023}
+	title={HumanMAC: Masked Motion Completion for Human Motion Prediction}, author={Chen, Ling-Hao and Zhang, Jiawei and Li, Yewen and Pang, Yiren and Xia, Xiaobo and Liu, Tongliang}, journal={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2023}
 }
 ```